 This website is home of workshops and an AGILE INITIATIVE on the topic of Reproducible Research in connection with the Association of Geographic Information Laboratories in Europe’s (AGILE) annual conference series.

 Reproducible AGILE implements the CODECHECK principles for an independent execution of computations underlying research articles as part of the peer review at the AGILE conference.
+You can find all of AGILE’s codechecks in the CODECHECK Register.

 Reproducible Publications at AGILE Conferences – Guidelines for Authors, Scientific Reviewers, and Reproducibility Reviewers 🇺🇸🇬🇧🇳🇿🇦🇺 (December 2020)